 Honorable Mentions: Pokémon GO (iOS and Android, Free)

-Looking for a way to spice up your daily walks or hikes near the city?
-Look no further than the super popular augmented reality game to play while hiking: Pokémon GO.
+I believe hiking is fun all on it's own, but when I was looking for a way to spice up my daily walks or treks near the city, I took a "go" with this app.
+I played the super popular augmented reality game while hiking: Pokémon GO.

 Created by Niantic, Pokemon GO allows you to catch different pokemon, battle other players, and explore different Pokéstops while on your walks or hikes.